Questions that you may have about the SSSP Annual Meeting…. but are too embarrassed to ask

 (Original piece written by Deborah Thorne, 2007 Program Committee)

 The SSSP president selects the theme of the annual meeting—that’s one of the benefits of being president!
-This year’s theme is Narratives in the World of Social Problems: Power, Resistance, Transformation, selected by SSSP President Donileen R. Loseke.
+This year’s theme is Abolitionist Approaches to Social Problems, selected by SSSP President Luis A. Fernandez.

 Within the SSSP, there are twenty-two subgroups organized around specific topics, interests, or subdisciplines—these are called Divisions.
-For example, for folks interested in issues of race and ethnicity, there is the Racial and Ethnic Minorities division.
+For example, for those interested in issues of race and ethnicity, there is the Racial and Ethnic Minorities division.
 If you are interested in environmental issues, you might want to join the Environment and Technology division.
 Are you a budding theorist (or any kind of theorist for that matter!)?
 If so, you might want to check out the Social Problems Theory division.
 These divisions provide a great opportunity to meet others who share your academic interests.
-Many of the sessions for the Annual Meeting are generated through the divisions, and the divisional meetings occur during the Annual Meeting.
+Many of the sessions for the annual meeting are generated through the divisions, and the divisional meetings occur during the annual meeting.

 Paper presenters and panelists should adhere to the time frames stipulated for the different types of sessions (as outlined below) and be respectful of the time of your other presenters.
 Since there is never enough time to fully develop an argument, the audience will be most engaged by a presentation that highlights the question you are addressing and offers your main insights into the issue.
 The question and answer period that follows will permit greater elaboration if questions are addressed to you.